doanvalerie/pokemini-website/docs/implementation.md

 If we are in `STATE_LANDING_PAGE`, the function `LandingState()` is executed.
 This function checks if `state.first_run` is true.
 If so, it draws the static images for the home page on the OLED.
-While there are no nearby Pokémon to trigger the "fight or flee" page, the user will remain on the landing page unless they switch to the collection page, and `LandingState()` keeps executing for every iteration of the game loop.
+While there are no nearby Pokémon to trigger the fight-or-flee page, the user will remain on the landing page unless they switch to the collection page, and `LandingState()` keeps executing for every iteration of the game loop.
 This function also reads `state.mcu_latitude` and `state.mcu_longitude`, and writes these values to the display if any digits have changed.
-These `mcu` state variables represent the GPS coordinates of the launchpad.
-As is discussed in the earlier GPS module description, after every 60000 iterations of the game loop we enable the GPS UART interrupt to update `state.mcu_latitude` and `state.mcu_longitude`.
+These `mcu` state variables represent the GPS coordinates of the LaunchPad.
+As is discussed in the earlier GPS module description, after every 60,000 iterations of the game loop, we enable the GPS UART interrupt to update `state.mcu_latitude` and `state.mcu_longitude`.
 For each call to `LandingState()`, we read the boolean variable `transmission_complete`, which indicates whether the IR decoder has read a valid signal from the remote.
-If `transmission_complete` is true and the encoding maps to button 1, then the user has switched from the landing page to the collection page.
+If `transmission_complete` is true and the encoding maps to button `1`, then the user has switched from the landing page to the collection page.
 Therefore, we update `state.state_type` to `STATE_COLLECTION_PAGE` and set `state.first_run` to true.
 The next iteration of the game loop will render the collection page on the OLED.

 When we render the collection page, we iterate through the array `state.collection` of type `struct PokemonCollectionItem`.